 The CTE has a template that can be copied in UCV courses.
 Contact an Instructional Designer for the template.

 No, once you convert your course from original Blackboard to UCV, you cannot go back.
 It is recommended that you start from new and build your course in UCV, as you may need to change the structure and organization, but, if necessary, copy your original course into a sandbox course and then convert the course to UCV.
-To request a sandbox test course, call the DoIT Service Desk at 803-777-1800 or complete the UCV Next Steps Survey.
+To request a sandbox test course, submit a ticket directly at http://go.sc.edu/BlackboardHelp (login required), call 803-777-1800 to have a ticket created for you, or complete the UCV Next Steps Survey.
 You can also schedule a consultation with a CTE Instructional Designer.

 Learning modules and folders are both great for organizing content.
 With both tools, you can add documents, file attachments, tests, assignments, multimedia, and links to websites, discussions, and journals.
 Only two levels of folders can be created to organize your content.
 For example, you cannot include two folders within a folder.
 You can copy a single file from within a folder from one course to another.